 ” Not only is it safer to have a buddy, but getting down with your new group of friends is a bonding experience like no other “

 If you’re heading to the Koh Phangan Half Moon Party, we highly recommend having a few days either before or after to check out the rest of the island.
-There are some beautiful beaches, fun moto rides and gorgeous jungle hikes.
+There are so many things to do in Koh Phangan, such as exploring beautiful beaches, fun moto rides and gorgeous jungle hikes.
 The island receives a lot of tourism from the parties, but there is a lot more to do than just down buckets.

 Nang Yuan Island Cruise and Snorkel Tour – You came to Thailand to get out on the water, right?!
 This tour is a perfect chance to see a bit more of the area than just the bottom of a beer bottle.
 Check out Nang Yuan Island, a private set of 3 islands connected by a gorgeous sandbar.
 You’ll spend the day snorkeling, cruising around on a catamaran and enjoying a buffet lunch on the island.

 From Koh Phangan you’re also a short ferry ride over to Koh Tao, where you’ll find some amazing diving, entertaining ‘cabaret’ shows and plenty more partying!